Photo by Maurice Gunning

 Choreography: Nicole Peisl

-Choreography: Nicole Peisl (co-created with students from IGS Herder, Frankfurt)Created with sixth- and seventh-grade students, many from immigrant families and diverse cultural backgrounds, this project drew on the students’ street dance vocabularies to shape choreographic structures.
-In collaboration with teachers and students, the work honored embodied knowledge while opening new approaches to space, time, and relationality.
-The work was presented at community events and festivals.(2007)Tanzplan Deutschland
+Choreography: Nicole Peisl (co-created with students from IGS Herder, Frankfurt)Created with sixth- and seventh-grade students, many from immigrant families and diverse cultural backgrounds, this work explored boundaries at the surface of body and wall — skin meeting friction, contact or non-contact shaping movement.
+Drawing on the students’ street dance vocabularies, choreographic structures honored embodied knowledge while opening fresh approaches to space, time, and relationality.
+The project was presented at community events and festivals, celebrating shared creativity across difference.2007Tanzplan Deutschland

 Overlook / Vantage PointChoreography: Nicole Peisl